-- (2) Review of Programs: A student who has failed to complete the degree in 15 years, may have the program reviewed and, if necessary, rearranged according to prevailing requirements. - (3) Attendance at Another Institution as a Visiting Student: Following initial admission, students are expected to complete all requirements at the University of Alberta.
-However, under academically justifiable special circumstances students, prior to registering in any course at another institution, may apply to Undergraduate Student Services for permission to take courses at another institution for application to their program if: - a. they are degree program students of the Faculty of Education; - b. they have already completed a minimum of ★24 of their program at the University of Alberta; and - c. they present Satisfactory Standing (i.e., GPA of 2.0 or greater).
+- (2) Review of Programs: A student who has failed to complete the degree in 15 years, may have the program reviewed and, if necessary, rearranged according to prevailing requirements. - (3) Attendance at Another Institution as a Visiting Student: Prior to registering in any course at another institution, all degree/diploma students in the Faculty of Education must apply to Undergraduate Student Services for permission.
+Approval may be granted for students who are: - registered in at least ★3 credits at the University of Alberta in the Fall Term: - in Satisfactory Standing (i.e., GPA of 2.0 or greater depending on the program) or have a minimum GPA of 2.7 if this request will result in a course overload.